DOOH advertising, or, digital out-of-home advertising is any digitized display that you see in public.

 Viewers see Coke Zero pouring into the screen of their smartphones, filling a glass, which ends up into an actual free Coke Zero that can be redeemed in big retail stores across the US.

 Check out this video to see how it turned out.

 If you pay attention to the details like we do, you will notice something similar in all the above ads that I shared as examples.

 But, in turn, these brands received massive social media coverage for free, many people interacted with the brand’s DOOH advertising, people felt valued, and all in all, it was a huge win for all of them.

-In conclusion, given the flexibility of what one can promote, or how they can, or whether they can change it with a few clicks, digital out of home advertising is slowly taking the center stage in the world of offline marketing.
+In conclusion, given the flexibility of what one can promote, how they can, or whether they can change it with a few clicks, digital out-of-home advertising is slowly taking the center stage in the world of offline marketing.

 And with platforms facilitating the easy purchase of DOOH ads, it is not surprising to see that many have predicted huge markets for DOOH ads in the future years.